FieldServicely: From Complex Utility to a Premium, User-Centric Product

 Support: Users are constantly asking where to find feature because the hierarchy is confusing.

-Redefining the Information Architecture: I audited the existing menu and page structures to eliminate "dead ends."
-My focus was on creating a persistent navigation system that allows users to switch between high-level reporting and granular job details in two clicks or less.
+Persistent Navigation: I audited legacy menu to eliminate "dead ends," creating a system that allows managers to jump from high-level reports to granular job details in two clicks or less.

-Redefining the Information Architecture: I audited the existing menu and page structures to eliminate "dead ends."
-My focus was on creating a persistent navigation system that allows users to switch between high-level reporting and granular job details in two clicks or less.
+Persistent Navigation: I audited legacy menu to eliminate "dead ends," creating a system that allows managers to jump from high-level reports to granular job details in two clicks or less.

 Wireframing & Rapid Iteration